Medical needs policy

 Equality Act 2010

 Under the Equality Act schools cannot discriminate against children and young people for a reason related to their disability.
-Many young people with significant long-term health needs may meet the definition of 'disability'.
+Many children and young people with significant long-term health needs may meet the definition of 'disability'.
 They must be given the legal protection to which they are entitled, particularly the duty to make reasonable adjustments.

 Attendance